-Due to the limited availability of public transit within Clatsop County and to adjacent counties, few viable options are available for visitors to the area.
+Due to the limited availability of public transit within Clatsop County and connections to adjacent counties, few viable options are available for visitors to the area.
 Tourism traffic impacts the residents and businesses within Clatsop County as a whole and within the Clatsop Plains Planning Area specifically.
 Increased tourism, which has traditionally been based upon visitors coming to the beach, increases travel time for residents and increases the risks of accidents.
 Visitors who slow, stop or pull to the side of the road to view elk herds or other wildlife disrupt the flow of traffic, increasing congestion and travel times.
-While the Oregon Solutions' Clatsop Plains Elk Project identified possible solutions to address these concerns, none of those options have yet been implemented.
+While the Oregon Solutions' Clatsop Plains Elk Project identified possible solutions to address these concerns, none-not all of those options have yet been implemented.

-AQUIFER AND CARRYING CAPACITY OF THE LAND
+WATER RESOURCES AND CARRYING CAPACITY OF THE LAND

 The Clatsop Plains Planning Area contains many significant wetlands and coastal lakes.
 The environmentally-sensitive character of this area will likely always require monitoring to ensure the availability and quality of drinking water and wildlife habitat.
-The recommendations of the 2020 Strategic Plan should be completed and acted upon in order to determine what, if any future restrictions, may be required to ensure that development does not exceed the carrying capacity of the air, water, and land within this planning area.
+The recommendations of the Clatsop County 2020 Strategic Plan, and subsequent amendments, should be completed and acted upon in order to determine what, if any, future restrictions may be required to ensure that development does not exceed the carrying capacity of the air, water, and land within this planning area.